radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 1. Click **SAVE**.

 ## Dynamic Group
 For dynamic groups, the membership is determined by search criteria using an LDAP URL as opposed to being maintained explicitly in a list.
 For example, suppose that you want a Sales group to contain every employee that has a title of Sales Manager.
 To do this, you create a dynamic group named Sales associated with the groupOfURLs objectclass.
-Then, instead of statically assigning member DNs as unique members (in the member or uniqueMember attribute), you define a memberURL attribute that contains the LDAP URL and criteria (seach base, scope and filter) to be used for determining members of the group.
+Then, instead of explicitly assigning member DNs as unique members (in the member or uniqueMember attribute), you define a memberURL attribute that contains the LDAP URL and criteria (seach base, scope and filter) to be used for determining members of the group.

 Dynamic groups are not enabled by default.
 Therefore, any groups in RadiantOne associated with the groupOfURLs objectclass will have their memberURL returned directly to clients as is.
 This group could be in a RadiantOne Directory store, or virtualized from some LDAP backend.

-To enable support for dynamic groups, follow the steps below.
+To enable support for automatically translating dynamic groups into static groups, follow the steps below.

-1. From the Main Control Panel > Settings Tab > Interception section > Special Attributes Handling sub-section, locate the Dynamic Groups section on the right side.
+1. On the Control Panel > Setup > Directory Namespace > Namespace Design, select the RadiantOne Directory below the Root Naming Contexts.
+1. On the right side, click the SPECIAL ATTRIBUTES tab and locate the Dynamic Groups section (expand it if it is collapsed).

-2. Select either member or uniquemember from the Member Attribute drop-down list.
+1. Select either member or uniquemember from the Member Attribute drop-down list.
 This will determine the attribute name that will contain the members of the dynamic groups.

-3. Click **Add**.
+1. Click **Add**.

 4. Browse to the exact group entry that you like RadiantOne to automatically evaluate members for and click OK.
 To configure this logic for multiple groups located in the same container, just enter an LDAP URL that encompasses all groups instead of browsing to the exact group entry.
 E.g. ldap:///cn=config??sub?(objectClass=groupOfURLs) could be used to indicate all dynamic groups located below cn=config.
 If you are not knowledgeable about LDAP URL syntax, just browse to the container/parent node where all dynamic groups are located and the LDAP URL is automatically calculated for you.